This spicy blackened tilapia recipe is ready in minutes! The seasoning and sautéing of this dish combine to make a delicious, tender fish.

-Blackening seasoning is a blend of spices and herbs that is used to blacken fish or meat in a preparation method that involves a hot pan, some oil or butter, and cooking the protein till it develops a blackened crust.
+Blackening seasoning is a blend of spices and herbs that are used to blacken fish or meat in a preparation method that involves a hot pan, some oil or butter, and cooking the protein till it develops a blackened crust.
 It's a popular style of cooking in Cajun cuisine.

 It's got a base of paprika, onion, garlic and usually has cayenne or chili powder.